barionleg/cesium.wiki.gs/CZML-Content.md

 ## Cone

-Defines a cone.
+A cone.
 A cone starts at a point or apex and extends in a circle of directions which all have the same angular separation from the Z-axis of the object to which the cone is attached.
 The cone may be capped at a radial limit, it may have an inner hole, and it may be only a part of a complete cone defined by clock angle limits.
 The apex point of the cone is defined by the `position` property and extends in the direction of the Z-axis as defined by the `orientation` property.

 **Property Name**: `cone`